 The initiative involved employees across all our operations and created unprecedented engagement levels around compliance at the Company.
-It exemplifies our commitment
+It exemplifies our commitment to ethical practices, and building awareness around compliance.

 Governance and Supply Chains continued

 Data and Cybersecurity

 Puma Energy adopts a suite of robust policies and processes to safeguard data and protect against cyberattacks.
 Our systems employ multiple layers of advanced threat detection mechanisms, together with automated countermeasures.
 In addition, we continuously upgrade our cyber defences, which, as part of the Trafigura Group, are regularly tested in partnership with industry specialists to ensure highest resilience and security.